victorpovar/Sparkify/README.md

 The goal of this project is to create a supervised machine learning model to predict the user's churn based on the user's previous interaction with the Sparkify music application.

+A supervised machine learning model was trained based on the various data columns within the Sparkify data set, the models were compared based on the F1 measure.

 # Installations
 This analysis was performed with the use of Jupyter Notebook and relies upon the following libraries:
  - pyspark